davidlu1001/davidlu1001.github.io/source/_posts/AWS-Glue-Knowledge-Base.md

 ## Naming rules / conventions for AWS services
 - S3 bucket name can either NOT uppercase nor NOT contain "_"
-- Dynamo DB table /Name can NOT contain "-"
+- Dynamo DB table / Name can NOT contain "-"
-- ES /Name: can NOT contain "-"
+- ES / Name: can NOT contain "-"

 ## ACM SSL Cert
 Using `us-east-1` region for AWS CloudFront (certificate)